njwilletts/rental-yield-calculator/README.md

 ## Overview

-This is a Rshiny application which calculates profitability metrics of a rental property from user supplied information.
+This is an Rshiny application which calculates profitability metrics of a rental property from user supplied information.

 ## Screenshots